fenago/Grokking-Deep-Learning/Lab_6.md

 Configuration 2: Predicting unrelated yes/no
 probabilities (sigmoid)
 You’ll often want to make multiple binary probabilities in one neural network.
-We did this in the “Gradient descent with multiple inputs and outputs” section of chapter 5, predicting whether the team would win, whether there would be injuries, and the morale of the team (happy or sad) based on the input data.
+We did this in the "Gradient descent with multiple inputs and outputs" section of chapter 5, predicting whether the team would win, whether there would be injuries, and the morale of the team (happy or sad) based on the input data.
 As an aside, when a neural network has hidden layers, predicting multiple things at once can